edelstone/material-palette-generator/README.md

 ## Feedback and contributing

-If you notice a problem or want a feature added please [file an issue on GitHub](https://github.com/edelstone/material-palette-generator/issues/new).
-You can also just [email me](mailto:contact@materialpalettes.com) the details.
+If you notice a problem or want a feature added please [file an issue on GitHub](https://github.com/edelstone/material-palette-generator/issues/new) or just [email me](mailto:contact@materialpalettes.com) the details.

-If you’d like to contribute, comment on an [open issue](https://github.com/edelstone/material-palette-generator/issues) or open a new one describing your approach.
+If you&rsquo;d like to contribute, comment on an [open issue](https://github.com/edelstone/material-palette-generator/issues) or open a new one describing your approach.
 Once aligned, submit a PR.

 ## Credits

-- Hi, I'm [Michael Edelstone](https://michaeledelstone.com).
+- Hi, I&rsquo;m [Michael Edelstone](https://michaeledelstone.com).
 You might also be interested in the [Tint & Shade Generator](https://maketintsandshades.com), another useful color tool I made.
 - Most of this is copyright Google Inc. If you do anything with their code, please maintain the licenses they indicate at the top of the large files.
 - You can use any of my modifications without credit, except...
 - Favicon image courtesy of [Roundicons](https://roundicons.com/) and pulled from [flaticon.com](https://flaticon.com).
 If you reuse it, please continue to credit the creator.

-Many thanks to [Ziya Fenn](https://github.com/ziyafenn) and [Mateusz Skórka](https://github.com/HotFr1dge) for their valuable contributions to this project.
+Many thanks to [Ziya Fenn](https://github.com/ziyafenn) and [Mateusz Sk&oacute;rka](https://github.com/HotFr1dge) for their valuable contributions to this project.